 Where there has been a decision to demolish or redevelop their houses, applicants will be awarded redevelopment points.
-Where an applicant has a current application form, they will be awarded 70 points based on the date of the decision to demolish and their original date of application will be taken into account.
+Where an applicant has a current application form, they will be awarded 70 points based on the date of the decision to demolish.
 Where an applicant has no current application, they will be awarded 70 points from the date they apply.